smorineau/kata-sql/hr_queries/README.md

 ### Step 3

-Write a function that returns a result set composed of all the columns of table EMPLOYEES for the employees of the IT departement.
+Write a function that returns a result set composed of the following columns of the EMPLOYEES table :

-*Use case* : retourner un result set

-**explicit cursor**
-**static REF cursor**
+FIRST_NAME, LAST_NAME, EMPLOYEE_ID

+The query should return all rows for the employees of the "IT" departement.

 ### Step 4

-Write a function that will return a result set composed of the following columns of the EMPLOYEES table :
+Write a function that returns a result set composed of the following columns of the EMPLOYEES table :
 FIRST_NAME, LAST_NAME, SALARY

 The contents of the result set depends on the value of an argument `salary_rank`: